Accent (sociolinguistics): Accent stereotyping and discrimination

-Stereotypes may result in prejudice, which is defined as having negative attitudes toward a group and its members.
-Individuals with non-standard accents often have to deal with both negative stereotypes and prejudice because of an accent.
 Researchers consistently show that people with non-native accents are judged as less intelligent, less competent, less educated, having poor English/language skills, and unpleasant to listen to.
 Not only people with standard accents subscribe to these beliefs and attitudes, but individuals with accents also often stereotype against their own or others' accents.
+Research demonstrates that an average listener is adept at detecting an accent typical of a language differing from their own.